Puma Plotting Tutorial#

 - Create a histogram plot (maybe again for multiple flavours, but that is up to you).

-Hint 1: NaN-Values in binning
+Hint 1: NaN-Values in Binning

 If you encounter an issue with NaN values in the binning, you need to set the